Rough-legged buzzard: Taxonomy

 The rough-legged buzzard is a member of the genus Buteo, a group of moderately large raptors exhibiting broad wings, short tails and wide robust bodies.
-This group is known as buzzards in Europe but referred to as hawks in North America.
+This genus is known as buzzards in Europe but referred to as hawks in North America.
+The generic name Buteo is the Latin name of the common buzzard (Buteo buteo), and the specific epithet lagopus is derived from Ancient Greek lago (λαγως), meaning "hare", and pous (πους), "foot".

-There are at least three recognized subspecies of Buteo lagopus:
+Four subspecies of Buteo lagopus are accepted: